Lyon-NLP/mtebscripts/script_mteb_french/results_analysis/README.md

 ## This section contains usage information for script relative to results analysis

+Before starting, you can create your environment using the packages listed in *requirements.analysis.txt*, by using you favorite environment manager (and using ``pip install -r requirements.analysis.txt``)

 ### result_parser.py

 This scripts intent is to ***format results from json files in the results folder to a table*** (csv, excel or latex).